lukamilo99/hospital-backend/README.md

 ## Description

-Created a database model based for given requirements, did object-relational mapping using Hibernate and searched it using the JPQL:
+Created a database model based on given requirements, did object-relational mapping using Hibernate and searched it using the JPQL:
 ```
 1. Find the most frequently prescribed medications for a given illness, and order them in descending order
 2. Find a manufacturer of the most prescribed medication with given name